Academics

 Writing

 Next to reading, handwriting is one of the most difficult skills that students must master in the early grades.
 Students must learn to write their numbers to begin math instruction, and are encouraged to practice their letters as much as possible using a combination of writing games, worksheets, and integration into other subjects.
 Activities like painting, coloring, origami, and use of play dough are also encouraged, as they build finger strength and fine motor skills.
-English grammar and oral storytelling classes allow students to begin practicing composition before mastering handwriting.

 Science